Gomolemo-k/email-previewer-application/docs/README.md

 # Project Context

-This repository contains the **MkSaaS Template** (Next.js 15 SaaS starter kit).
+This repository contains the SaaS application.

 ⚠️ Important:
 - Do **NOT** assume the project scope based on the repository or folder name.
-- The folder name `email-previewer-application` is misleading — the actual project is **MkSaaS**, a full-stack SaaS starter kit.
+- The folder name `email-previewer-application` is misleading — the actual project is a full-stack SaaS application.
 - Always refer to:
   - [`CLAUDE.md`](../CLAUDE.md) for development workflow and commands
   - [`docs/architecture.md`](./architecture.md) for core architecture